Union County Senior Center takeout lunch menu

 Pickup from 11:30 a.m.-12:30 p.m. at 1504 N. Albany St., La Grande.
 For delivery, call 541-963-7532 before 10 a.m.
 Age 60+, $3 suggested donation; all others, $5.

-Wednesday: tender beef, mashed potatoes and gravy, steamed vegetables, rolls, carrot-raisin salad, dessert.
+Wednesday: pork roast, mashed potatoes and gravy, steamed green beans, salad greens, baked apples, dessert.

-Thursday: croissant sandwiches (choice of turkey or shrimp) with cream cheese and tomato, pasta salad, fresh fruit.
+Thursday: tomatoes stuffed with cashew-chicken salad, salad greens, veggies, freshly baked bread, fruit tarts.

 (0) comments